I considered it guidance, and I got back to bed.

 1. the voice in my head says that you are crazy… and I am crazy to listen to you

-When you have the mental habit of missing completely what is said, and you only remember the meaning you gave it, you are the talking-about type, and you are going to have a hard time doing the Amish Horse Training Method.
+When you have the mental habit of missing completely what is said, and you only remember the meaning you gave it, you are the talking-about type, and you are going to have a hard time succeeding with the Amish Horse Training Method.

-Your life is a puppet’s on a string… and until you listen and not interpret, you’ll remain a puppet.
+Your life is a puppet’s life on a string… and until you hear and yet stop interpreting, you’ll remain a puppet.

 The missing capacity, by the way, is humility.

-In humility you listen fully, or not listen fully… but don’t push your interpretation and meaning to replace what is said.
+In humility you listen fully, or not listen fully… but don’t push your interpretation and meaning to replace what is said with it.

 When you have a conversation, I can feel you having a private conversation about it in your head… you are not in a conversation with the other… you are really not present.